menu

 The well-maintained, 2wd accessible dirt road winds through thick aspen groves that burst into gold around late September.
 The drive itself typically takes about 60 minutes from start to finish, but if you’re anything like me you’re going to want to factor in some extra time to stop and take photos!

 There’s plenty of hiking, mountain biking, and camping (both dispersed and in developed Forest Service campgrounds) along the road, making Kebler Pass an excellent jumping off point for outdoor adventures.
-One of my favorite fall hikes in Colorado, the Dark Canyon, Irwin, Dyke Trail Loop begins right off of Kebler Pass and takes you deep into an aspen forest before opening up to sweeping views of Ragged Peak.
+One of my favorite fall hikes in Colorado, the Dark Canyon, Irwin, Dyke Trail Loop begins right off of Kebler Pass and takes you deep into an aspen forest before opening up to sweeping views of the mountains.

 Woman wearing a sports bra, leggings, and wide-brimmed black hat stands looking over a sea of golden aspens in Crested Butte, Colorado.